davestewart/davestewart-site-old/content/blog/programming/nuxt-data-fetching/index.md

 On any given page load:

-- The server fetches any data and renders the HTML, providing a fast initial load and good SEO
+- The server fetches any data and renders static HTML, providing a fast initial load and good SEO
-- The client re-renders the same page, and [hydrates](https://vuejs.org/guide/scaling-up/ssr#client-hydration) the DOM tree, turning the static page into a live application
+- The client re-renders the same page, and [hydrates](#what-exactly-is-hydration) the DOM tree, turning the static page into a live application
 - On subsequent page visits, the client fetches any data and re-renders the page, with no need for hydration

 This creates a complex problem: **where and when should data fetching happen?**